 For many students, it is inspiring to come home and give back to the global community.

-Join the Exchange Agent program and share your experiences with prospective students, complete your Education Abroad Stipend engagement and or help out with international events and programs on campus that benefit the international student community:
+Join the Exchange Agent program and share your experiences with prospective students, complete your Global Citizens Network Activities and help out with international events and programs on campus that benefit the international student community.

 We are always happy to hear your stories and see your pictures at the Education Abroad Office.
 Also if you have any questions about re-entry or want to set up an appointment for a Re-Entry meeting, please do not hesitate to contact us!